TL;DR

 3. Lifestyle-Related Cancers: The World Health Organisation and Cancer Research UK have established clear links between lifestyle factors and cancer risk.
 A significant percentage of the most common cancers—including bowel, breast, and pancreatic cancer—are linked to obesity, poor diet, alcohol consumption, and lack of exercise.

 4. Musculoskeletal (MSK) Disorders: Our increasingly sedentary lives are leading to an epidemic of back, neck, and joint pain.
-While not always life-threatening, these conditions are a leading cause of long-term workplace absence, eroding productivity and quality of life.
+While not typically life-threatening, these conditions are a leading cause of long-term workplace absence, eroding productivity and quality of life.

 The National Health Service is a national treasure, providing exceptional care to millions, free at the point of use.
 However, it was designed primarily to treat illness, not to proactively manage wellness on a national scale.